 Portable trailer stores the receiver (the yellow box) and the configuration of the geodetic antenna (the circular disk on top of the tripod) used to collect GPS data.
 Source: HGSD

-The HGSD first started installation of permanent GPS monitoring stations in 2000.
+The HGSD first started the installation of permanent GPS monitoring stations in 2000.
 As of 2019, the HGSD has installed 85 GPS stations and also collects GPS data from over 220 GPS stations across the region.

 Periodic monitoring GPS stations are designed as a 2.5-in pipe drilled approximately 35 feet below ground surface with an 8-foot extension pipe above the ground.
 The extension pipe is mounted with a geodetic antenna.
-A separate pipe, which holds an enclosure box to store a battery and GPS receiver as well as a mount for a solar panel, is installed within a few feet from the antenna pipe.
-Both pipes are surrounded by four bollards to provide additional protection and all pipes are secured in a 5’ x 5’ concrete pad.
+A separate pipe, which holds an enclosure box to store a battery and GPS receiver, as well as a mount for a solar panel, is installed within a few feet from the antenna pipe.
+Both pipes are surrounded by four bollards to provide additional protection, and all pipes are secured in a 5’ x 5’ concrete pad.

 Example of a permanent GPS station, P023 located in Bayou Vista, that collects GPS data periodically.
 Source: HGSD